 24. What happens when you mark a default update set as complete?

-If the Default update set is marked Complete, the system creates another update set named Default1 and uses it as the default update set.
-(Cognizant ServiceNow Interview Questions)
+Answer: If the Default update set is marked Complete, the system creates another update set named Default1 and uses it as the default update set.

-The latest user interface is UI16 interface.
-It came in Helsinki release.
+Answer: The latest user interface is the UI16 interface.
+It came in the Helsinki release.

 26. About UI policy & What it is?

-You can set the property – “glide. ui. forgetme” to true to remove the Remember me check box from login page.
+Answer: You can set the property – “glide.
+UI. forget me” to true to remove the Remember me checkbox from the login page.

 29. How To Change The Homepage Layout?